-Special purpose acquisition companies (SPACs), or so called “blank check companies,” seem to be the darling of Wall Street lately, largely due to their ability to avoid the typical IPO pitfalls.
-SPACs are essentially shell companies set up by investors that allow private companies to be acquired and taken public without going through the traditional IPO process.
+Special purpose acquisition companies (SPACs), or so called “blank check companies,” seem to be experiencing a resurgence, and the Securities and Exchange Commission (SEC) may be warming back up to them.
+SPACs are shell entities that “lift-up” private companies into the capital market realm.
+They’re set up by investors that allow private companies to be acquired and taken public without going through the traditional IPO process.

-A SPAC is an excellent way for a target organization to unlock value and gain access to a significant amount of capital in an expedited fashion without some of the challenges that organizations face following a traditional S-1 registration process.
+A SPAC is an excellent way for a target organization to unlock value and gain access to a significant amount of capital in an expedited fashion without some of the challenges that organizations face following a traditional S-1 registration process required by the Securities Act of 1933.

-But before going public through a SPAC, target organizations need to be prepared on a number of fronts; otherwise it can slow the pace of the deal and cause the organizations to lose value (additional fees to attorneys, investment banks, etc.).
-Here are five things to consider.
+Going public via a SPAC does have its complications, and realistic expectations need to be set before pursuing the endeavor.
+Before going public through a SPAC, your target organization needs to be prepared on a number of fronts; otherwise, the pace of the deal can be slowed, causing your organization to lose value (additional fees to attorneys, investment banks, etc.) Here are five things to consider.

 To prepare your organization for an audit, you’ll need to comply with U.S. GAAP.
+The financials will need to be presented in accordance with SEC reporting standards under Regulation S-X in preparation for future filings.
+(There can be many, and in a short period of time.)
 This requires a strong underpinning of accounting policies and procedures.
-However, if you haven’t prepared your accounting in accordance with GAAP, you may need to put in significant work to align your financials with the standard.
+If you haven’t yet prepared your accounting in accordance with GAAP, you may need to put in significant work to align your financials with the standard.

 When reviewing your accounting, consider these items: